brineamelia/P1-WIL/README.md

 ## UNSOLVED BUGS AND ERRORS

-These were flagged in the Lighthouse report section, with more time I would addresss these issues to bring the website performance up to 100%.
+These were flagged in the Lighthouse report section, with more time I would address these issues to bring the website performance up to 100%.

 With more time and knowledge I would like to add further pages and images including graphs and information on companies profitability.
-I would also like to add an optin to sign-up for a monthly newsletter and a short survey at the end of the last page.
+I would also like to add an option to sign-up for a monthly newsletter and a short survey at the end of the last page.

 --- ---